VIEW CONSTRUCTION PHOTO ALBUMS

 It cost $2,000,000 to build the Belt Line and Lilac Way in 1939.
 Adjusted for inflation, that is comparable to more than $35,000,000 in today’s dollars.

 The WPA’s main objective was to provide employment and income for Americans during in the Great Depression.

-Homeless men from Minneapolis’ ‘Gateway District’ were hired to help build Highway 100 during the Great Depression.
+Homeless men from Minneapolis’ ‘Gateway District’ were often hired to help build Highway 100 during the Great Depression.

 Unemployed men who lived in the Gateway District (the ‘Skid Row’ of Minneapolis) were bused in to help build Highway 100’s Lilac Way section.
-The area consisted of bars, flophouses, pawnshops, burlesque houses, charity missions, and office buildings.
+The Gateway consisted of bars, flophouses, pawnshops, burlesque houses, charity missions, and office buildings.

 Encompassing 25 blocks centering on the intersection of Hennepin, Washington, and Nicollet Avenues, the neighborhood was demolished in 1959-63 as part of the first federally funded urban renewal project in America.

-A large percentage of funding was from the WPA program
+A large percentage of funding was from the WPA program.

-Federal highway allocations required that at least 1% was used for roadside improvements (Lilac Way’s roadside parks included picnic tables, beehive fireplaces, ponds, and signage)
+Federal highway allocations required that at least 1% was used for roadside improvements.
+Lilac Way’s roadside parks included picnic tables, beehive fireplaces, ponds, and signage.